Why Jada Pinkett Smith Feels Like She Doesn't Know Will Smith

 Jada Pinkett Smith is getting real about her relationship with Will Smith.

-The 48-year-old actress talked about what she's learned about her 51-year-old husband amid social distancing on Wednesday's episode of Red Table Talk.
+The 48-year-old actress discussed what she's learned about her 51-year-old husband amid social distancing on Wednesday's episode of Red Table Talk.

 The subject came up after Jada asked guests Pastor John Gray and his wife Aventer Gray what they've learned about each other during this time.